-Student achievement is not always reflected in ISTEP+ an I.L.E.A.R.N. scores; there are other methods such as the SAT, graduation rate and attendance rates as well as other means which also serve to provide examples of student achievement.
-For 20167-2018, PSAT scores resulted in CCHS with a mean score of 943 compared to a district mean of 903 and the state mean of 924.
+Student achievement is not always reflected in ISTEP+ and I.L.E.A.R.N. scores; there are other methods such as the SAT, PSAT, AP scores, graduation and attendance rates to provide examples of student achievement.

 SCHOOL'S INSTRUCTIONAL STRATEGIES AND INDIANA STANDARDS